earthtoolsmaker/website/content/projects/early_forest_fire_detection.md

 ## Project Scope and Objectives

-Our partnership is focused on enhancing the precision of our early forest fire detection system, with the goal of minimizing false alarms to bolster confidence among firefighters and stakeholders.
+Our partnership is focused on __enhancing the precision of the early forest fire detection system__, with the goal of minimizing false alarms to bolster confidence among firefighters and stakeholders.
 Additionally, we aspire to incorporate industry-leading methodologies for